What you need to know about Germany's close election

 Who's in the race to replace her?

-German politics is currently dominated by two parties -- the center-right CDU and the left-leaning Social Democratic Party, or SPD -- who have governed together in a coalition for the past eight years.
+German politics is dominated by two parties -- the center-right CDU and the left-leaning Social Democratic Party, or SPD -- who have governed together in a coalition for the past eight years.

 But other parties have grown in popularity over the past decade as the CDU and SPD have lost ground.
 This election is particularly close; the CDU and SPD have both held polling advantages, and the Green Party has also emerged as a serious contender.